 - Wipe the mushrooms clean with a damp paper towel.
 Gently twist off the stem of each mushroom.
 Holding each mushroom in one hand, use a spoon to gently scrape out the gills.

-- Place the mushrooms back under the broiler, in the middle of the oven, just until the cheese is melted, about 2 minutes.
+- Place the mushrooms back under the broiler, in the middle of the oven, just until the cheese is melted, for about 2 minutes.
 Serve immediately.

 Notes